matinas/myhomevr/README.md

 <img src="https://user-images.githubusercontent.com/5633645/38167810-f7b7d26a-3512-11e8-903e-b2e8445da23e.png" alt="home_2" style="max-width:100%" width="512" heigth="512">

-**Free Teleporting:** with this approach the user has more freedom to move as he can move anywhere in the scene without restrictions or pre-definied spots (except for unreachable places such as places behing walls, doors, etc).
+**Free Teleporting:** with this approach the user has more freedom to move as he can move anywhere in the scene without restrictions or pre-defined spots (except for unreachable places such as places behing walls, doors, etc).
 The way to teleport is very similar to the previous one, simply pressing the controller's touch pad to point to the position where we want to move and releasing the button press for triggering the teleportation.  sing the Vive Controllers the user points to any position in the scene, press the trigger and automatically teleports to that location.

 <img src="https://user-images.githubusercontent.com/5633645/38167811-fa1f85de-3512-11e8-9af9-f3078bd10176.png" alt="home_2" style="max-width:100%" width="512" heigth="512">

 **Hybrid:** both methods can be enabled at the same time.

-## Interaction
+## Interaction - Objects

 ### 3 DOF